 - Aging cannot be defined or measured solely by the presence of disease.
-That is not to say that aging and disease are entirely distinct, but rather that it may be deceptive to ascribe comorbidities to aging or, in the case of HIV infection, attribute increased prevalence of comorbidities to "accelerated" or "accentuated" aging. - The impact of multimorbidity is not the same as that of adding the impacts of multiple individual comorbidities.
-Clinical

-- practice guidelines are designed for individual diseases and are often inappropriate/unfeasible for individuals with multimorbidity [13]; optimizing therapies in a patient with multimorbidity not only requires examination of the clinical evidence but must also take patient preferences, prognosis, and clinical feasibility into account [14]. - Aging-related (geriatric) syndromes are distinct from classic medical syndromes [15, 16].
+That is not to say that aging and disease are entirely distinct, but rather that it may be deceptive to ascribe comorbidities to aging, or in the case of HIV infection, attribute increased prevalence of comorbidities to "accelerated" or "accentuated" aging. [section deleted] - The impact of multimorbidity is not the same as that of adding the impact of multiple individual comorbidities.
+Clinical practice guidelines are designed for individual diseases and are often inappropriate/unfeasible for individuals with multimorbidity [13]; optimizing therapies in a patient with multimorbidity not only requires examination of the clinical evidence but must also take patient preferences, prognosis, and clinical feasibility into account [14]. - Aging-related (geriatric) syndromes are distinct from classic medical syndromes [15, 16].
 They are common and often seen in combination.
 Examples include frailty or functional decline, which are distinct from specific motor or sensorineural losses.
 These syndromes, rather than comorbidity, are often the primary focus of geriatric evaluation and interventions. - Aging-related syndromes can be seen among HIV-infected adults before they are chronologically elderly [3].
-We recommend using the term "aging-related" to increase the likelihood that providers and patients will appreciate their relevance.
+We recommend using the term aging-related to increase the likelihood that providers and patients will appreciate their relevance.
 This is essential, as these kinds of syndromes often frame the management of the older patient who may simultaneously have several comorbidities.

 Caring for people aging with HIV has required negotiating several clinical challenges.

-The first is the predominance of non-AIDS-defining comorbidities such as cardiac disease, renal impairment, and non-HIV malignancies as causes of chronic illness and mortality [17], leading to an increase in subspecialty consultation (eg, cardiology, nephrology, oncology) to co-manage the HIV-infected patient.
+The first is the predominance of non-AIDS defining comorbidities like cardiac disease, renal impairment, and non-HIV malignancies as causes of chronic illness and mortality [17], leading to an increase in subspecialty consultation (e.g., cardiology, nephrology, oncology) to co-manage the HIV-infected patient.
 The second challenge is the increased prevalence of multimorbidity, which requires coordination and prioritization of subspecialty care.
 The third is the high prevalence of aging-related syndromes and the need for geriatric care, even in those who are well below 65 years of age [18].
-Clinical management requires preparing patients lable 1.
-Aging-Kelatea vocabulary
+Clinical management requires preparing patients in their 50s for healthy aging (as a way of trying to forestall or prevent these syndromes) as well as assessment and care of those who have aging-related syndromes [5].